 \section{DeepJSCC for Relay-Aided Communications}

-We parameterize the encoder $f_s$, decoder $g$, and the transformation $f_r$ at the relay (when using DeepJSCC-DF/PF) by DNNs, the architectures of which are presented in Fig.~\ref{fig:fig_NN}.
-Specifically, ResNet in Fig. \ref{fig:fig_NN} refers to a block of 2D convolutional neural networks with residual connections.
-Inside ResNet, we also adopt the generalized divisive normalization (GDN) layers for modeling densities of image sources \cite{gdn}.
-We emphasize that residual connections are essential in our problem for learning good encoding and decoding structures especially at the relay.
+We parameterize the encoder $f_s$, decoder $g$, and the transformation {$f_r$} at the relay by DNNs. {Function $f_r$ at the relay terminal depends on the particular relaying scheme.
+In the case of DeepJSCC-AF, the relay simply amplifies its received signal, and no DNN is needed.
+The architectures used for the relay function in DeepJSCC-DF and DeepJSCC-PF schemes, denoted by $f_{DF}$ and $f_{PF}$, respectively, are shown in Fig. \ref{fig:fig_NN}(b).} Specifically, `ResNet' in Fig. \ref{fig:fig_NN} refers to a block of 2D convolutional neural networks with residual connections.
+We emphasize that residual connections are essential in our problem, especially at the relay.
 The up-sampling blocks in $g$ are realized by pixel shuffling.
-The parameter $C_{fea t}$ denotes the number of filters used and $C_{out}$ is determined by the CPP defined in Section \ref{sec:system_model}.
+The parameter $C_{fea t}$ denotes the number of filters and $C_{out}$ is determined by the bandwidth ratio $\rho$.

-Inspired by \cite{xu2021wireless, deepjsccq}, we introduce the channel attention (CA) module in the DNNs to improve its robustness to different channel conditions.
-These CA modules take both the features and channel conditions as inputs, where the channel conditions refer to a collection of SNRs defined as $\bm{SNR} = \{SNR_{sr}, SNR_{sd}, SNR_{rd}\}$, allowing DNNs to assign different weights to different input features according to the experienced channel conditions.

-Based on the DNNs defined above, we next explain the processing at the relay and destination nodes, and the loss functions used in the training, when operating under DeepJSCC-AF, DF and PF protocols, respectively.
+Inspired by \cite{xu2021wireless}, we introduce the channel attention (CA) module to improve the robustness to different channel conditions.
+These CA modules take both the features and channel conditions as inputs, where the channel conditions refer to a collection of SNRs defined as $\bm{SNR} = (SNR_{sr}, SNR_{sd}, SNR_{rd})$, allowing DNNs to assign different weights to different input features according to the channel conditions.
+Based on the DNNs described above, we next explain the processing at the relay and destination nodes when operating under DeepJSCC-AF, DF and PF protocols, respectively.

 \figafdf